geekzter/azure-vdc/README.md

 1. Run
 `tf_deploy.ps1 -apply`
 to provision resources (this will create a plan that you will be prompted to apply).
-You will be prompted to choose a subscription if `$env:ARM_SUBSCRIPTION_ID` is not set.
+You will be prompted to select a subscription if `$env:ARM_SUBSCRIPTION_ID` is not set.

 1. When you want to destroy resources, run:
 `tf_deploy.ps1 -destroy` (with Terraform, recommended)